tenebrius1/tp/docs/DeveloperGuide.md

 1. Match a student while all students are being shown
     1. Prerequisites: List all students using the `list s` command.
 There exists multiple students in the list and at least one matching tutor.
     2. Test case: `match 1`<br>
-        Expected: First student is from the student list is matched.
-Details of the matched student is shown in the result display and matched tutors are displayed on the matched tutor list.
+        Expected: First student from the Student List is matched.
+Details of the matched student is shown in the result display and matched tutors are displayed on the matched Tutor List.
     3. Test case: `match`<br>
        Expected: No student is matched.
 Error details shown in the result display, with a result message `Invalid command format!...`
     4. Test case: `match 0`<br>
        Expected: No student is matched.
 Error details shown in the result display, with a result message `The student index provided is invalid`
-       Other incorrect match commands to try: `match x` (where x is a number that is less than or equal to zero or greater than the student list size).
+       Other incorrect match commands to try: `match x` (where x is a number that is less than or equal to 0 or greater than the Student List size).

 ### Filter matched Tutor List
 {:.no_toc}